Austria has a long-standing and well-established system and practice of disputes and litigation in tax matters.

 Most Austrian DTCs are limited to income tax, CIT and property taxes.
 Additionally, there are some DTCs dealing with inheritance taxes (which are still in force, although Austria no longer levies inheritance tax).

 For quite some time, Austrian tax audits have focused on international activities.
-One of the reasons for this is the OECD report regarding BEPS published in 2013.
-As suggested by BEPS Action 3, Austria has implemented controlled foreign corporation legislation, which will enter into force in Austria on 1 January 2019 in line with the Anti-BEPS Directive (EU 2016/1164).
-With respect to BEPS Action 13, a master file and local file transfer pricing documentation system as well as country-by-country reporting for large affiliated enterprises has been established, applicable for accounting years starting on or after 1 January 2016.
+One of the reasons for this is the OECD report regarding base erosion and profit shifting (BEPS) published in 2013.
+As suggested by BEPS Action 3, Austria has implemented controlled foreign corporation legislation, which entered into force on 1 January 2019 in line with the Anti-BEPS Directive (EU 2016/1164).
+BEPS Action 12 regarding the disclosure of aggressive tax planning models has been implemented in transposition of the amendment to Directive EU 2011/16 (DAC6) in September 2019.
+According to the newly created regulation, various cross-border arrangements that are considered aggressive have to be reported to the tax authorities within 30 days after a given triggering event, starting with 1 July 2020.
+With respect to BEPS Action 13, a master and local file transfer pricing documentation system as well as country-by-country reporting for large affiliated enterprises has been established, applicable for accounting years starting on or after 1 January 2016.
 As recommended by BEPS Action 15, Austria has signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) on 7 June 2017.

 Austrian tax law comprises a regime limiting interest expense deduction paid by Austrian companies to low-taxed non-Austrian affiliates.
-The Ministry of Finance takes the position that the Austrian interest deduction limitation regime is equally effective to the interest limitation rule set out in Article 4 of the EU Anti-BEPS Directive.
-In this case, Austria would have time to introduce the interest limitation rule set out in Article 4 of the EU Anti-BEPS Directive until 1 January 2024.
-However, on 7 December 2018 the European Commission held that the Austrian regime is not equally effective and, therefore, Austria is obliged to introduce an interest limitation regime as set out in Article 4 of the EU Anti-BEPS Directive by 31 December 2018.
-It remains to be seen how the Austrian legislature will react.
+The Ministry of Finance took the position that the Austrian interest deduction limitation regime is equally effective to the interest limitation rule set out in Article 4 of the EU Anti-BEPS Directive.
+In this case, Austria would have had time to introduce the interest limitation rule set out in Article 4 of the EU Anti-BEPS Directive until 1 January 2024.
+However, in July 2019 the European Commission held that the Austrian regime is not equally effective and opened formal infringement proceedings against Austria.
+Thereafter, in November 2019 a reasoned opinion regarding this matter has been provided by the European Commission.
+Consequently Austria is requested to implement the concerning regulation, otherwise the matter may be brought before the European Court of Justice.
+It remains to be seen how the Austrian legislator will react.

 X OUTLOOK AND CONCLUSIONS